Homemade Kombucha: Continuous Brew

 - Secure the lid and store the bottled kombucha at room temperature and out of direct sunlight for 24 - 48 hours, which will allow for carbonation.
 After this period, refrigerate to stop fermentation and carbonation.

-- To make a new batch of kombucha, make the sweetened tea as outlined above.
+- To make a new batch of kombucha, make the sweetened tea as outlined previously.
 When cooled, add this to the large container with the SCOBY and starter tea.
 Cover and seal with a rubber band.
 Ferment for an additional 6 to 10 days.
 Enjoy!

 Notes